Vermin: Deterioration of balance

 Any species can develop into vermin if introduced into a region where there are favorable living conditions and few natural predators.
 In such cases, they are seen as an invasive species and humans often choose to fill the role of the predator to limit the danger to the environment.
 Examples of vermin include goats on the Galápagos Islands, rabbits in Australia or cats on Prince Edward Islands.
 Rats, mice, and cockroaches are common urban and suburban vermin.
+The introduction of hippopotamuses into Colombia by Pablo Escobar led to the hippos becoming an invasive species.
+The transplanted hippos thrived and flourished in Colombia due to the favorable living conditions and few predators leading to an invasively rapid increase of the hippo population.

 United Kingdom

 Under Tudor "vermin laws", many creatures were seen as competitors for the produce of the countryside and bounties were paid by the parish for their carcasses.
 The declaration of the red kite as vermin led to its decline to the point of extirpation in the UK by the 20th century.
 However, the red kite has since been reintroduced to much of Scotland and the majority of England and Wales by the trans-location of breeding pairs from other parts of Europe.